isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 All boards must be centred on the pole.
 Furthermore, they must have the same separation, usually ⁹⁄₁₄₄ of the height of the banners.
+The top of the pole must stay between the bottom and the top of the banner. but where exactly cannot be defined by the flag and can be wherever is convenient to the flag maker.
+They can be fastened in any inconspicuous way as well, although the majority are done by gluing a handle to the back that slots into the hole.

 # Making a flag #
 Unlike Earthling (Western) flags,